-In addition to the use of Chromebooks and other internet-connected devices, Google educational tools and apps have saturated the District, with Google Classroom operating at all grade levels.
+In addition to the use of Chromebooks and other internet-connected devices, Google educational tools and apps have saturated the District, with grades 3-12 using Google Classroom.
+(Grades K-2 use Seesaw.)

 This training, provided by the IT Department, enables our teachers to institute best practices for technology in their classrooms and help our students become proficient digital learners.

 Google Workspace for Education consists of free web-based word processing, calendar, presentation, drawing, email, form and spreadsheet programs.